 IRISH NETWORK AGAINST RACISM

-INAR (Irish Network Against Racism) is a national network of anti-racism civil society organisations which aims to work collectively to highlight and address the issue of racism in Ireland through the promotion and monitoring of EU and global anti-racist initiatives.
+INAR (Irish Network Against Racism) is a national network of over 100 anti-racism civil society organisations which aims to work collectively to highlight and address the racism in Ireland through the promotion and monitoring of Irish, EU and global trends and anti-racist initiatives.

-The INAR is in turn an active member of the European Network Against Racism (ENAR) based in Brussels, a network of 160 organisations from 30 European States, with its secretariat in Brussels.
+INAR is an active member of the European Network Against Racism (ENAR) based in Brussels, a network of 160 organisations from 30 European States.
 INAR actively collaborates with the ENAR to coordinate research initiatives, campaigns and mobilisations, bringing a European dimension to Ireland and vice-versa. .

 INAR’s organisational values and principles